niick7/CRS/README.md

   - Create dummy data:      rails db:seeds

   - In case want to update with new dummy data: rails db:drop .
 Then re-setup.

+* Launch server: rails s # Local web server will be launch with default port: 3000

+* Use web browser to enter local web server via link: http://localhost:3000